shikhashikz/shikhashikz.github.io/_posts/2021-07-22-PeakCommunity-JoinNow.md

 ● Give help and get help

-○ If you need something and it's not already there, all we got to do is ask *boom* one of the unicorns will step up for you.
+*○ If you need something and it's not already there, all we got to do is ask *boom* *one of the unicorns will step up for you*

-○ By design everyone is trying to meet and help each other.
+*○ By design everyone is trying to meet and help each other*

 ● Why would you join a community that is NOT marketer only if you’re a marketer?